mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 let's use trusty buckets.
 Imagine you have two red balls and two blue balls.
-Put one color ball
+Put one ball of each color
-in one of two buckets labeled "A" and "B."
+in each of the two buckets labeled "A" and "B."
 If I wanted a specific blue ball,
 I can't say "please give me the blue ball" because that would be ambiguous.